 - If using injectable infertility medications (gonadotropins) with an IUI, you must be monitored very carefully by a reproductive endocrinologist and be prepared to cancel the cycle if too many eggs are produced.
 Success means avoiding higher order multiples.

-- If using an IUI to treat infertility look carefully as to whether it would be more effective and cost efficient to skip the IUI and go straight to IVF.
+- If using an IUI to treat infertility look carefully as to whether it would be more effective and cost-efficient to skip the IUI and go straight to IVF.
 A great resource to understand this decision is “Clomid, Medicated IUI, or Straight to IVF“?

-- Eat a balance healthy diet in the months leading up to the IUI.
+- Eat a balanced healthy diet in the months leading up to the IUI.
 Check out this resource: Foods and Diet That Can Increase Your Fertility.
 If you have Polycystic Ovary Syndrome (PCOS) reduce your carbohydrates and increase your protein.
 Listen to this interview with the author of The PCOS Diet Plan or read this article on What Diet Works for PCOS.

 - Continue moderate exercise.
 Don’t necessarily train for a marathon, but move your body regularly.

-- Don’t smoke and avoid second hand smoke.
+- Don’t smoke and avoid second-hand smoke.

 - Talk with your doctor about supplementing with coenzyme Q10 (Co Q10) and DHEA.
-There is little research on the effectiveness of these supplement to help you get pregnant, but your doctor may suggest supplementation depending on your diagnosis.
+There is little research on the effectiveness of these supplements to help you get pregnant, but your doctor may suggest supplementation depending on your diagnosis.

 - Acupuncture has not been proven to increase your odds of getting pregnant, but many women feel better with acupuncture and self-care is beneficial.